mooinglemur/lemurtracker/readme.md

 * Songs can have conditional jump or loop points.
 At specific points in the song, an effect can call a user callback subroutine.
 The return value given by that subroutine (in the 3 registers) will inform the player where and whether to jump.
-A possible scenario could be a game where the music begins
+A possible scenario could be a game where the music builds up and transitions as the player progresses into a new area, or loops a short section until the player proceeds.

 ### Sound effects

-* Sound effects are simply stored as frames of a song.
-They are meant to be short, as the sound effect playback will only play through one frame.
-Other frames are treated as other sound effects. xfabriek will track two simultaneous sound effects (high and low priority).
+* Sound effects are simply created a short song.
+They are meant to be short, as the sound effect is stored in a linear type+register+value+delta format. xfabriek will track two simultaneous sound effects (high and low priority).
-  The *mix* is taken into effect so the same sound effect can be set to change characteristics depending on the mix being played.